China's banking regulator moves to contain off-balance sheet risk

-BEIJING (Reuters) - China’s banking regulator, in a move to rein-in the rapidly growing ‘shadow loans’ industry, has told commercial lenders to properly account for lending products that may appear on their balance sheets as lower-risk investments.
+BEIJING, May 3 (Reuters) - China’s banking regulator, in a move to rein-in a rapidly growing ‘shadow loans’ industry, has instructed commercial lenders to properly account for lending products that may appear on their balance sheets as lower-risk investments.

-Authorities are tightening scrutiny of the lenders as the growing use of complex financial structures has raised concerns that bad lending and credit risks can be concealed.
+Authorities are tightening scrutiny of the lenders, as the growth of complex financial structures by commercial lenders may be used to conceal bad lending and credit risks.

-The new rules forbid commercial banks from entering into repurchase agreements once a loan’s income rights have been transferred, according to a document from the China Banking Regulatory Commission, a copy of which was seen by Reuters.
+The new rules forbid commercial banks from entering into repurchase agreements once a loan’s income rights have been transferred, according to a document issued by the China Banking Regulatory Commission (CBRC), a copy of which was seen by Reuters.

 Banks also are now required to make adequate provisions for transferred loans where the underlying loan assets remain on their balance sheets.